FANZ

 3. Once submitted, the chat unlocks and the conversation begins normally

-4. The contact information is saved on the conversation and visible in Customer service → Chatbot conversations
+4. The contact information is saved on the conversation and visible in the Inbox

 Important: This option and Lead capture are mutually exclusive.
 Enabling one automatically disables the other.
 Choose Require contact to chat when you want contact info upfront for every conversation.
 Choose Lead capture when you only want it for conversations the bot can't resolve.